notapipeline/bwv/README.md

 ```

 ### Environment variables (not recommended)
-create the environment variables containing your details.
-This isn't recommended as it requires them to be stored unencrypted
+Create the environment variables containing your details.

+I generally avoid recommending this method as it involves credentials to be stored unencrypted inside the environment
-inside the environment where they can be easily accessed.
+where they can be easily accessed.
+It would also require them to be written in plaintext to disk for service automation.

 ## kwallet
-Store the above secrets in kwallet at /Passwords/bwvault
+Store the above secrets in kwallet at `/Passwords/bwvault`

 ## libsecrets
-Use the libsecrets manager of your choice and store the above secrets as attributes at the same /Passwords/bwvault
+Use the libsecrets manager of your choice and store the above secrets as attributes at the same `/Passwords/bwvault`.

+The advantages of using kwallet or libsecret is that credentials are stored encrypted on disk and are generally unlocked
+when you unlock your computer.
+This reduces the chances of credential leakage.

+By restricting this application to userspace, and tying the local client to `BW_CLIENTSECRET` drawn from any of the
+above 3 credential handling methods, your bitwarden secrets can remain secret even if you are running the tool on a
+shared computer.

 ## Building
 Clone this repo then run `go build .`